The InPlayers’ plans three full-length productions each season in addition to our many other events.

-The InPlayers' submission procedure has changed, so that directors are no longer required to submit proposals for productions by a specific cut off time.
-Currently, the only time constraints are that the production be mounted on the dates that a theatre has been pre-booked for; for example a winter, spring or summer production.
-That is, unless the director requires another theatre that has similar dates available, and can help in arranging an agreement with that theatre.
-A director the chance to begin preparations as far in advance as they find necessary since a proposal for up to two years in advance may be considered.
+The InPlayers' submission procedure has changed, so that directors are no longer required to submit proposals for productions by a specific cut-off time.
+Currently, the only time constraints are that the production be mounted on the dates that a theater has been pre-booked: for example a winter, spring or summer production.
+That is, unless the director requires another theater that has similar dates available, and can help in arranging an agreement with that theater.
+This gives a director the chance to begin preparations as far in advance as they find necessary, since a proposal for up to two years in advance may be considered.

 You don’t need to have thought it all through to the last detail, but we would like you to have considered the following in your submission:

-- How much the performance rights might cost.
+- How much the performance rights will cost.
 You can easily find this on the internet.

-- Who you have on board to help as stage manager
+- Who you have on board to help as your production team.

 - Technicalities such as music, lights, props, audio-visual, set and costumes required.
 Although we can handle most things, we do have to keep a budget and we try not to let costs run out of control.
 If you’re still not sure on all of this, that’s fine.
 We really just need to know if there will be anything complicated or very expensive.